LaunchCodeEducation/java-web-dev-curriculum/content/tools-in-intellij/reading/gradle/index.md

 {{% notice blue "Note" "rocket" %}}

-   In the `hello-spring` project, the `build.gradle` file contains a configurations method.
+   None of the `build.gradle` files in projects up to this point contained a configurations method.
+The upcoming studio `Spa Day!` will.
-   The `hello-spring` project does not.

 {{% /notice %}}